 Determining the look of a main street one hundred years ago, fifty years ago, or even ten years ago is difficult to ascertain as businesses are constantly opening and closing, moving locations, or even being destroyed, usually by fire.
 For example, the Community Bank in Amboy.
 It was chartered in 1906 as 1st National Bank.
-In 1910 it merged with German State Bank.
+In 1910, it merged with German State Bank.
 Located mid-block on the north side of Maine Street, the building was destroyed in the fire of 1940.
-However in 1925, the bank had moved to the northeast end of the block, the corner of 2nd Street and Maine.
-1933 brought a name change, to the Security National Bank of Amboy.
+However, in 1925, the bank moved to the northeast end of the block, at the corner of 2nd Street and Maine.
+1933 brought a name change to the Security National Bank of Amboy.
 It is presently the Amboy branch of Community Bank and is located in a new building that still sits on the corner of 2nd and Maine, but now the southeast corner.
-The 1925 building still stands, still bearing the name First National Bank across its front but selling antiques.
+The 1925 building still stands, bearing the name First National Bank across its front but selling antiques.

-One of the principal businesses on the main street in Vernon Center in the late 1800s was F. H. Barnes Lumberyard, a furniture store and undertaking establishment, located on the south side of the street.
+One of the principal businesses on the main street in Vernon Center in the late 1800s was F. H. Barnes Lumberyard, a furniture store and undertaking establishment located on the south side of the street.
 Franklin Herbert Barnes, known as Bert Barnes, farmed with his father south of town until he bought the lumberyard from the Grannis brothers in the late 1880s.
 The business was sold to Thomas Halverson Lumber Company in 1902.
 It was one of the largest business deals in Blue Earth County.

 Ed Barnes, a brother, owned the general merchandise store just across the street.
 Two stories high, the lower floor and basement held the merchandise.
 The second floor was the Opera House.
 Fire, which began in the basement, destroyed the building in February 1906.
 The adjourning building, a saloon owned by the Minneapolis Brewing Company, was also destroyed.